Charles Uzzell-Edwards (South Wales, 1968) is also known as Pure Evil, graffiti artist appreciated worldwide.

 The tag of Charles Uzzell-Edwards aka Pure Evil is very often accompanied by a bunny with fangs.
 His icon refers on the one hand to an unpleasant childhood episode experienced by the artist when he shot a bunny at the age of 10 and on the other hand it is a tribute to his daughter whom he and his wife called Bunny because of a game with rabbits and dragons that they invented.

 Pure Evil: most important exhibitions

-Pure Evil has exhibited in many galleries worldwide from the US to Hong Kong, from Australia to Brazil and has participated in numerous group exhibitions and festivals alike.
-Some recent exhibitions include: Sleepwalking Towards The Apocalypse at the VS Gallery Melbourne (Australia, 2018), Pure Evil at Korsbarsgarden, Gotland (Sweden, 2018), Steel Sharpens at Steel Cindy Lisica Gallery Texas (USA, 2018), Murder and Love at C.A.V.E.
-Gallery Venice California (USA, 2017) and Dream Baby Dream at Above Second Gallery (Hong Kong, 2017) and Face To Face (with John Uzzell-Edwards) at Tenby Museum & Art Gallery (Wales, 2014).
+Pure Evil has exhibited in many galleries worldwide from the US to Hong Kong, from Australia to Brazil and has participated in numerous group exhibitions and festivals.
+Some of the most recent exhibitions include: Sleepwalking Towards The Apocalypse at VS Gallery Melbourne (Australia, 2018), Pure Evil at Korsbarsgarden, Gotland (Sweden, 2018), Sharpens Steel at Cindy Lisica Gallery Texas (USA, 2018), Murder and Love at CAVE Gallery Venice California (USA, 2017), Dream Baby Dream at Above Second Gallery (Hong Kong, 2017) and Face To Face (with John Uzzell-Edwards) at Tenby Museum & Art Gallery (Wales, 2014).